 If you are the person who is planning to take ERP testing services from the software testing company, you need to understand that there are various types of ERP testing that can be implemented according to your ERP software’s needs.
 Common examples of different kinds of ERP testing are as follow:

-After providing the new customized feature in the ERP system, many companies prepare functional test cases for ERP testing so that you can run each module perfectly.
+After providing the new customized feature in the ERP system, many companies prepare functional test cases for the ERP system so that you can run each module perfectly.

-Integration testing is the most crucial part of any ERP testing, which requires comprehensive domain knowledge and experience to get the test done.
+Integration testing is the most crucial part of testing ERP applications, which requires comprehensive domain knowledge and experience to get the test done.
 It guarantees that the data and information is integrated well into different modules of the ERP systems.